 The Executive LL.M. program requires the completion of 24 academic credits.
 Students may pursue the Executive LL.M. degree on a full-time or a part-time basis.
 Full-time students must normally complete their degree requirements within one year.
 Part-time students must generally complete their degree requirements within three years (with possible extensions for up to two additional years).

 The Law Center offers the most comprehensive tax curriculum of any graduate tax program in the country, and plans to make at least 20 graduate tax courses available each year via distance learning.
 The curriculum covers core subjects like corporate taxation, partnership taxation, income tax accounting, and taxation of property transactions, as well as specialized courses offered as part of our certificate programs in International Taxation and State and Local Tax.
-Students enrolled in the Executive LL.M. program are required to take two courses, Corporate Income Tax Law I and Income Tax Accounting, in order to complete the degree.
+Students enrolled in the Executive LL.M. program are required to take three courses in order to complete the degree: Basic Principles of Finance (formerly called Demystifying Finance), Corporate Income Tax Law I, and Income Tax Accounting.
 Students who have taken substantially similar courses at the J.D. level may petition the Director of Executive Education for a waiver of one or both of these prerequisites.

 Income Tax Accounting (Fall Semester, 2 credits)

-State and Local Taxation: Income and Franchise Taxes (Fall Semester, 2 credits)
+State and Local Taxation: Income &Franchise Taxes (Fall Semester, 2 credits)